Home

 How does the NTA normalisation process influence my final percentile in JEE Main?

-The normalisation method balances out differences in difficulty across exam sessions by converting raw marks into scaled scores before computing percentiles, ensuring fairness even if one shift is tougher than another.
+The normalisation method balances differences in difficulty across exam sessions by converting raw marks into scaled scores before calculating percentiles, ensuring fairness even if one shift is tougher than another.

 Can two students with identical raw marks end up with different percentiles?